 5) Easy to get around

 Cycling is firmly built into the Dutch DNA – there’s an estimated 880,000 bicycles in Amsterdam today – and everyone from students to police officers and politicians use the two-wheeled wonders.
 At only 219 square kilometres, Amsterdam is simple to get around and easy to explore.
 Some 400 kilometres of dedicated cycle lanes lead to just about everywhere in the city, promoting cycling as the preferred mode of transport and helping to encourage a healthier lifestyle.

-The city also boasts a fast, reliable and efficient public transport network that includes metros, buses, trams, ferries and trains to help you get around the city and wider Amsterdam area.
-The award-winning Amsterdam Airport Schiphol has frequent links to Europe and the rest of the world, while most key European cities are a mere two hours away by car or train.
+The capital also boasts a fast, reliable and efficient public transport network that includes metros, buses, trams, ferries and trains to help you get around the city and wider Amsterdam area.
+The award-winning Amsterdam Airport Schiphol has frequent links to Europe and the rest of the world, while many key European cities are a mere two hours away by car or train.
 Visiting family and friends couldn’t be easier!

 6) Vibrant international community

-Home to 180 different nationalities, Amsterdam is one of the most multicultural cities in the world.
-The Dutch are famously accepting of different cultures and nationalities,and most residents speak English.
+Home to roughly 180 different nationalities, Amsterdam is one of the most multicultural cities in the world.
+The Dutch are famously accepting of different cultures and most residents speak English.
 There are also numerous English-language services for the international community – including healthcare, schooling and official matters – which help newcomers feel at home after a short time.